-(2) The disclosure must be recorded in the minutes of the board meeting.

-(3) If the interest is a material personal interest, the director must not-

-- (a) vote on the matter; or - (b) vote on a proposed resolution (a "related resolution") under subsection (4)(a) in relation to the matter (whether in relation to the director or another director); or - (c) be present while the matter, or a related resolution, is being considered by the board; or - (d) otherwise take part in any decision of the board in relation to the matter or a related resolution.
+- (2) The disclosure must be recorded in the minutes of the board meeting. - (3) If the interest is a material personal interest, the director must not- - (a) vote on the matter; or - (b) vote on a proposed resolution (a "related resolution") under subsection (4)(a) in relation to the matter (whether in relation to the director or another director); or - (c) be present while the matter, or a related resolution, is being considered by the board; or - (d) otherwise take part in any decision of the board in relation to the matter or a related resolution.

-- (a) the board has at any time passed a resolution that states- - (i) the director, interest and matter; and - (ii) that the directors voting for the resolution are satisfied that the interest should not disqualify the director from considering or voting on the matter; or - (b) if a quorum of the board can not be formed because of subsection (3)-the Minister has given a written direction to that effect for the matter.
+- (4) Subsection (3) does not apply to the matter if- - (a) the board has at any time passed a resolution that states- - (i) the director, interest and matter; and - (ii) that the directors voting for the resolution are satisfied that the interest should not disqualify the director from considering or voting on the matter; or - (b) if a quorum of the board can not be formed because of subsection (3)-the Minister has given a written direction to that effect for the matter. - (5) In this section-

-- "interest", of a director relating to a matter for consideration at a meeting, does not include- - (a) if a director is a grower-an interest the director has in common with growers in general; and - (b) if a director is a mill owner-an interest the director has in common with mill owners in general.
+"interest", of a director relating to a matter for consideration at a meeting, does not include-

+- (a) if a director is a grower-an interest the director has in common with growers in general; and - (b) if a director is a mill owner-an interest the director has in common with mill owners in general.